Madelene/100-days-of-code/log.md

 **Thoughts:**
 - I am enjoying the process of getting to know the documentation and integrating this third party API into our app

+### R2 Day 14: April 25, 2018 Wednesday

+** Today's Progress**
+- Went into the console of my computer and removed the SetUp files, because I needed to re-setup my computer with my actual name, rather than my Mac Computer name being 'brightgauge'
+- Local environment was borked

+**Thoughts:**
+- I enjoy devops, but simply don't know enough to feel confident!

+### R2 Day 15: April 26, 2018 Thursday

+** Today's Progress**
+- Local environment is working, thanks to Sean!
+- Re-set up Sublime, git, bash profile settings, etc.

+**Thoughts:**
+- Everything is not only back to normal, but optimal!